software-mansion/protostar/website/docs/tutorials/guides/testing.md

 You can find all [assert signatures here](https://github.com/software-mansion/protostar/blob/master/cairo/protostar/asserts.cairo).

 ## `__setup__`
 Often while writing tests you have some setup work that needs to happen before tests run.
 The hook `__setup__` can simplify and speed up your tests.
-Use `context` hint local to pass data from `__setup__` to test functions as demonstrated on the example below:
+Use `context` variable to pass data from `__setup__` to test functions as demonstrated on the example below:

 ```cairo
 %lang starknet